Your rental checklist: 20 things to look for when signing a lease in NYC

 Not everyone loves animals, and having a dog or a cat can be a potential obstacle—especially if you plan on getting one after you move in.
 If this is the case, make sure the lease explicitly allows pets so the landlord won’t withhold his or her consent when you decide to bring home your new best friend.

 Even if pets are allowed, be sure to find out whether there is a weight or breed restriction to avoid any problems.
-And just because your puppy was under the weight limit when you got him doesn't mean it can exceed that as it becomes full grown.
+Just because your puppy was under the weight limit when you got him doesn't mean it can exceed that when it becomes full grown.
+And be aware that your landlord may charge additional rent for pets.

 “Most owners will ask the breed, not just the weight, because they know that puppies grow,” Malin adds.
 “The best way to avoid friction is to be upfront.”